-Staying in an Airbnb with laundry facilities?
 You may be able to get away with packing light.
 But again it’s up to you.
-Only taking what you’ll wear and what you need is the goal!
+Let’s get started!

 - Staying in one location and renting a car?
 If you’re booked into a short term rental or house sit and have a car, take one large suitcase and one carry on.
 You can use the carry on for short weekend trips from your rental.